 A free newspaper on the politics of creative life

-The publication aims to contend with current debates on the topic of the creative city and how the artist and creative worker contribute to the cultural value of Berlin.
-With the steady intensification of "the Berlin phenomenon" this cultural value both fuels an extremely dynamic social milieu while lending to a political and urban apparatus geared toward economic development.
-The instrumentalization of creativity as a currency in the city of Berlin (and elsewhere) thus raises complex and important questions.
-In addition, the conditions that make possible such creative freedoms confront new limitations in the face of contemporary migrations.
-While Berlin has historically functioned as a zone of diversity and open tolerance, what new modalities of political freedom and citizenship practices are needed today?
+The paper aims to contend with current debates on the topic of the creative city and how the artist and creative worker contribute to the cultural value of Berlin.
+With the ongoing intensification of “the Berlin phenomenon” this cultural value both fuels an extremely dynamic social milieu while lending to a political and economic apparatus of urban development.
+In addition, the urban and social conditions that make possible such creative freedoms confront new limitations in the face of contemporary migrations and the rise of illiberalism.
+While Berlin has historically functioned as a zone of diversity and open tolerance, what new modalities of political freedom and citizen practices are needed today?

 |Issue No. 1|